usefulalgorithm/usefulalgorithm/README.md

 - _Tassel of Ares_, by Serpent Column
 - _This Is the Album of a Band Called Adebisi Shank_, by Adebisi Shank
 - _Descend into Depravity (Deluxe Version)_, by Dying Fetus
-- _Decide Which Way The Eyes Are Looking_, by Lina Tullgren
-- _End of the Middle_, by Richard Dawson

 </details>